CleverCloud/keras-example/README.md

     > for all restart, use **clever restart** instead of **deploy**

+1. Wait until the end (see logs into the console or in your terminal).
+Then get the result :

+       python cl_get_results.py dest_folder

 ## Create an application on Clever Grid
 1. login in https://dashboard.clevergrid.io
 1. choose your organisation